 If you’re feeling stressed or overwhelmed, take some time to visit your local countryside.
 Go for a walk – you might be able to find some walking routes online.

 There are all sorts of ways to be mindful.
 Mindfulness is about really paying attention to what is immediately in front or around us.

 Contrary to what some people believe, mindfulness isn’t about getting rid of unwanted thoughts and feelings.
-It’s about being open to experiencing the thoughts and feelings.
-Then becoming more comfortable with them.
+It’s about being open to ‘sitting with’ the thoughts and feelings.

 Some people like to meditate.
 Other people might practice mindful eating or mindful walking.